top of page

 Make Your Own Healing Skin Salve: Helichrysum & Bergamot Salve

+Today, there are so many local courses to be taken with big names around the tri-state area, such as Robin Rose Bennet , Susan Weed and Peeka Trenkle.
+In addition, there are many herbal and aromatherapy certification courses available online.
 To dovetail with the acquisition of my massage therapy license, I decided to undertake my aromatherapy certification in 2014 with Liz Fulcher at her Aromatic Wisdom Institute in Pennsylvania.
 It was a wonderful course and she mentored me further into the secret life of plants.
 I discovered a whole network of wise women working with plant secrets.
 It was a great experience.

 Please, only use this salve was as complementary care in the healing process.
 You can make it at home, too!

-First, get your stuff together:
+First, get your ingredients and other stuff together:

 Ingredients: